hyosung11/Launch-School/Courses/journal.md

 11:10 On to the next problem.
 3. Lettercase Counter.

 11:32 I had to peek at the answer for the above problem.

+13:30 I finished counts object problem.
+At Wayne Valley and need to get ready to referee.